Talk Dirty (Jason Derulo song): Composition

-"Talk Dirty" largely refrains from the pop and electronic influences heard in Derulo's earlier eras, instead shifting prominently to pop-rap and contemporary R&B. The song opens and closes with a woman speaking words in broken English: Spin magazine considered this one element of an attempt to encompass an "international polyglot/clusterfuck pop atmosphere" similar to that found in the production work of Timbaland in the early 2000s.
-Ricky Reed's instrumentation, which contains a sample of "Hermetico" by Israeli group Balkan Beat Box, incorporates percussion as well as the "honky-horns" that back the hook, which Spin likened to those found in "Thrift Shop" by Macklemore and Ryan Lewis and "Somewhereinamerica" by Jay-Z. The song is in the F# minor with a Phrygian dominant scale.
-In mainstream pop radio, 2 Chainz's rap verse is not heard over the drum solo and replaced by a sax solo.
+"Talk Dirty" largely refrains from the pop and electronic influences heard in Derulo's earlier eras, instead switching prominently to pop-rap and contemporary R&B, with a prominent Middle Eastern melody in the hook.
+The song opens and closes with a woman speaking words in broken English: Spin magazine considered this one element of an attempt to encompass an "international polyglot/clusterfuck pop atmosphere" similar to that found in the production work of Timbaland in the early 2000s.
+Ricky Reed's instrumentation, which contains a sample of "Hermetico" by Israeli group Balkan Beat Box, incorporates percussion as well as the "honky-horns" that back the hook, which Spin likened to those found in "Thrift Shop" by Macklemore and Ryan Lewis and "Somewhereinamerica" by Jay-Z. The song is in the F♯ minor with a Phrygian dominant scale.
+In mainstream pop radio, 2 Chainz's rap verse is not heard over drums' beat and replaced by a sax solo.